vinhbhn/examples/quickstart/4-composing-services-with-aqua/README.md

 and we deploy that module as a service to three hosts: Peer 1, Peer 2, and Peer 3.
 Once we got the services deployed to their respective hosts, we can use Aqua to compose an admittedly simple application by specifying execution the workflow of each service where the (Peer Id, Service Id) facilitates the routing and execution.
 Also, recall that in the Fluence peer-to-peer programming model the client need not, and for the most part should not, be involved in managing intermediate results.
 Instead, results can be "forward chained" to the next service as specified in the Aqua workflow.

-Using our "add 1" service and starting with an input param value of one, utilizing all three services, we expect a final result of four given **seq**uential service execution:
+Using our "add_one" service and starting with an input param value of one, utilizing all three services, we expect a final result of four given **seq**uential service execution:

 ```mermaid
     sequenceDiagram
     title: Figure 2: Service Execution